Delegation is the mechanism used to include the users' custom code in the execution of processes.

 <numbers> <entry><key>one</key><value>1</value></entry> <entry><key>two</key><value>2</value></entry> <entry><key>three</key><value>3</value></entry> </numbers>

-.
+key and one element value.
 The key and element are both

 parsed using the conversion rules recursively.
 Just the same as with collections, a conversion to

-is assumed if no type
+java.lang.String is assumed if no type attribute is specified.

 For example in the following class...

-...this is a valid configuration:
+}...this is a valid configuration:

 ... <action class="org.test.MyAction"> <city>Atlanta</city> <rounds>5</rounds> </action> ...

-but then the properties are
+Same as config-type field but then the properties are

 set via setter methods, rather then directly on the fields.
 The same conversions